springmerchant/themes-lib-carousel/readme.md

 ```
 $ npm install
 $ jspm install
-$ nodemon server.js
+$ npm run serve
 ```
 This will allow you to make changes to the JS and HTML.
-To re-compile the scss you'll need to run `node build.js` from a separate terminal window.
-After each change.
+To re-compile the scss you'll need to run `npm run build` from a separate terminal window after each change.